-We hope the list below will help to plan a stop if you're traveling across Canada, thinking of moving to the region, and of course, help plan a week getaway or week-long vacation.
-Our communities offer everything you need from accommodations, dining experiences, shopping, festivals, events, and all the amenities you'd find at home.
+The list below may help you to plan stops while travelling across Canada, thinking of moving to the region or planning a getaway.
+The region offers everything you need from accommodations, dining experiences, shopping, festivals, events, and amenities.

 Sault Ste.
 Marie

 The largest city in Algoma Country, Sault Ste.
 Marie is situated on the St. Marys River, across from their twin sister, Sault Ste.
 Marie, Michigan.
-The St. Marys River rapids is a world renowned fishing spot for pacific salmon, atlantic salmon and rainbow trout.
+The St. Marys River rapids is a world-renowned fishing spot for pacific salmon, Atlantic salmon and rainbow trout.
 Famed writer Ernest Hemingway fished the rapids in the 1950s.
 "The Soo", is known for being Naturally Gifted, as it's a gateway to many outdoor adventures.
 The city itself is home to many attractions and heritage sites: Agawa Canyon Tour Train, Canadian Bushplane Heritage Centre, Ermatinger•Clergue National Historic Site, Sault Ste.
 Museum, Art Gallery of Algoma, Sault Ste.
-Marie Canal National Historic Site of Canada, Mill Market and much more.
-The city is well known for it's delicious Italian cuisine, pizza parlours and dining experiences, offers many shopping centres and boutiques, festivals and it's close proximity to outdoor adventures like hiking, kayaking, canoeing, and touring.
+Marie Canal National Historic Site of Canada, Mill Market and more.
+The city is well known for its delicious Italian cuisine, pizza parlours and dining experiences.
+Find many shopping centres and boutiques, festivals and its close proximity to outdoor adventures like hiking, kayaking, canoeing, and touring.

 A true Northern Ontario French Canadian Town, Dubreuilville is a friendly, vibrant community with a rich history.
 The story of Dubreuilville begins with the Dubreuil brothers of Quebec, who began harvesting lumber in the area and grew the business into a town.
 Today, the town is considered a sportsman's paradise with exceptional hunting, fishing, ATVing and snowmobiling.